microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 ## Build your model

-Building a model to find these binary classification is surprisingly straightforward in Scikit-Learn.
+Building a model to find these binary classification is surprisingly straightforward in Scikit-learn.

 Select the variables you want to use in your classification model and split the training and test sets: